 Sometimes it’s necessary to state the obvious.
-Roasted Potatoes with Sea Salt and Thyme is a simple side dish, a predictable accompaniment to meats and fish.
+These roasted potatoes are a simple side dish, a predictable accompaniment to meats and fish.
 An obvious choice, yes, but also an elegant reflection of simplicity and a delectable sum of its ingredients.
 Predictability can be reassuring.
 And these days it’s nice to have a little predictability to rely on – especially when it looks and tastes as good as this.

 Roasted Potatoes with Sea Salt and Thyme